 So, I asked myself: Is there anything right now (aside from tax loss harvesting) that could potentially bring about a value opportunity? …One where an institution is forced to sell a security?
 Then it hit me.
 With the rise of passive investing, any constituent security that was booted from an index would force the ETFs that try to replicate that index to sell (assuming no tilt).

-So, I formed a hypothesis: Due to the increased popularity of ETFs, when a constituent security is dropped from the S&P500, forced selling from ETFs could potentially send the price per share of a company below its intrinsic value.
+Due to the increased popularity of ETFs, when a constituent security is dropped from the S&P 500, forced selling from ETFs and index funds could potentially send the price per share of a company below its intrinsic value.

 P.S.
 I’ve been told that this is a strategy that has been used by Baupost and I’m sure by numerous other asset managers (Who wouldn’t try to implement a strategy followed by Seth Klarman?).
 I intend to keep my thoughts original, and therefore am not looking into any of their thoughts on this strategy due to the fact that they may influence my analysis.